FedML-AI/FedGraphNN/README.md

 # FedGraphNN: A Federated Learning System and Benchmark for Graph Neural Networks
 A Research-oriented Federated Learning Library and Benchmark Platform for Graph Neural Networks.
+Accepted to ICLR-DPML and MLSys21 - GNNSys'21 workshops.

 Datasets: http://moleculenet.ai/